 “The Sports School has elite-level facilities where I have my daily practice sessions, providing a conducive environment for me to improve my skills.
 As a budding youth athlete, I also had numerous opportunities to participate in overseas training and tournaments through which I gained more international exposure by learning and adapting to different playing styles from paddlers across the world.
 This greatly benefitted me and gave way to a more seamless transition from the youth to senior level.

 “Sport science support is also readily available at Sports School and I have gained from many areas such as sport physiology, sport psychology, nutrition, and strength and conditioning.
-The support and knowledge I have received has allowed me to utilise a holistic approach in terms of preparation and recovery, by taking care of my mind and body while preventing injuries, to ensure that I am always at my optimal condition level to tackle every training or match.
+The support and knowledge I have received has allowed me to utilise a holistic approach in terms of preparation and recovery, by taking care of my mind and body while preventing injuries, to ensure that I am always at my optimal condition level to tackle every training or match."

 “Singapore Sports School has provided me immense support in my growth as a fencer.
 I’m able to train daily at high intensity and compete overseas frequently as I work towards my Olympic dream.
 The Fencing Academy Head Coach Shim Jaesung knew that I had a chance of making the SEA Games team in 2019, so we trained harder and competed in higher level competitions to expose me to better fencers.
 I became a stronger fencer physically and mentally from the experienced guidance of Coach Shim, and this contributed to winning a Team silver medal at my SEA Games debut.
 As my longer term goal is to compete at the Paris 2024 Olympic Games, Coach Shim has mapped out my development pathway to help me reach my goal.”

-Simon Lee Renjie (Fencing, DBS Year 2)
+Simon Lee Renjie (Fencing, extended Diploma in Business Studies)